in28minutes/learn/udemy-course-ending.md

-## Our Goal
+# 30 Best Selling Courses with 350,000 Learners

+in28Minutes is providing amazing learning experiences to 350,000 Learners with best selling courses on AWS, PCF, Docker, Kubernetes, GCP, Azure, React and AngularJS with Spring Boot!

-in28minutes is providing amazing learning solutions (**5 amazing learning paths** and **30+ Amazing Courses** ) to 350,000+ Udemy Learners.
+Our solutions (**5 amazing learning paths** and **30+ Amazing Courses** ) help you master **Full Stack, AWS, Azure, Docker, Kubernetes and Microservices** in **1-3 Months**.

+## Recommended Learning Paths For You

 Learning **Cloud, Full Stack and Microservices** is essential for a good developer.
 Set Yourselves a Goal and Start Learning in28Minutes Every Day.

-Our solutions (**5 amazing learning paths** and **30+ Amazing Courses** ) help you master **Full Stack, AWS, Azure, Docker, Kubernetes and Microservices** in **1-3 Months**.

-# Recommended Learning Paths For You

-> Skills, Learning Path, Videos and Course Recommendations
+Here are our 5 amazing learning paths to help you master **Cloud, Full Stack and Microservices**.

  - [Learning Path 01 - Spring and Spring Boot Web Applications and API Developer](https://links.in28minutes.com/udemy-bonus-learning-path-01)
  - [Learning Path 02 - Full Stack Java Developer with Spring Boot, React and Angular](https://links.in28minutes.com/udemy-bonus-learning-path-02)